fieldtrip/website/getting_started/plexon.md

 Triggers are in FieldTrip represented as events.
 These events are read using the **[ft_read_event](/reference/fileio/ft_read_event)** function.
 The **[ft_definetrial](/reference/ft_definetrial)** function is used to define data segments of interest, i.e. trials, based on the trigger events.
 After defining the trials, you should use the **[ft_preprocessing](/reference/ft_preprocessing)** function to read the continuous LFP data.

+## Using timestamps to synchronize between spikes and LFP

+For data that is read from Plexon data files, the timestamps are defined in samples at 40kHz.
+This is the highest sampling rate of the system annd used for the spikes, whereas the LFP is sampled at 1000 Hz.
+For the LFP this results in 40 timestamps per sample.

 ## Using Newer Reading Functions

 If you use the [plexon V2 patch (filetype = plexon_plx_v2)](http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=1795), then the various fileio reading functions will use the newer official SDK and enable loading of the new .pl2 files.
 To do so you must specify plexon_plx_v2 when using the fileio functions.